Aged Care SOA Drafting.

 The following is an illustrative SOA prepared for a fictional client.
 Names and identifying details are constructed for demonstration purposes.
 The calculations, waterfall methodology, and compliance language reflect actual output.

-This is what arrives in your inbox within 48 business hours.
+This is what arrives in your inbox within 2–3 business days.

 The person